 Accepting a Position

-Once you are offered and have accepted a position, discuss a mutually acceptable work schedule with your Project Supervisor.
-Once you have carefully read the declaration section of the Work-Study Placement form, complete and sign the form, and submit it to your Project Supervisor.
+Once you are offered and have accepted a position, discuss a mutually acceptable work schedule with your Project supervisor, and complete and return all requested paperwork promptly.

 Your Project Supervisor will have you complete the following forms: